CleverRaven/Cataclysm-DDA/data/mods/classic_zombies/design-doc.md

 The first wave of zombies further spread the illness due to unreadiness and the population already being overwhelmed by the new pandemic.
 The death toll was catastrophic, particularly among medical personnel caring for those infected with the illness.
 It isn't known exactly what went wrong with military efforts, but they were undoubtedly stymied by their own ranks falling ill will the airborne form of the pandemic even as they tried to fight the zombies.

 Within three months, the world was collapsing.
 Survivors banded together in small groups, now aware of the signs and symptoms of the illness and the danger of a bite.
 You are one of those survivors.
 For the last few weeks you've been somewhere safe, holed up, waiting for things to die down, but it's clear now that things aren't going to die down.

-### Location
-DDotD takes place in Alberta, Canada, in a fictionalized version of the Red Deer area.
-Why Alberta?
-Because the current CDDA mapgen of small clustered towns surrounded by fields and patches of forests on mostly flat land suits Alberta perfectly.
-This also allows us to have harsher winters to survive.
-Most buildings and loot in CDDA core will be appropriate, but guns and gun stores (with the exception of hunting rifles) are somewhat less common, and military presence substantially less so.

 ### Factions
 The default CDDA factions do not fit with DDotD without significant change.
 It is possible that some, like Isherwood, could be rewritten and readded.